mef51/frbgui/notes.md

 * B025 problem seems to be that pkidx is finding a different peak as the dm changes. and it does kinda seem like there's another burst in there. but the real issue is that's its low snr, and i should just downsample in time to ensure i get the right burst
 * bug: downsampling in time changes length of burst
 	* redo twidth handling to respect displayed duration instead of displayed # number of channels

+## sept 21
+* added a backup feature
+* check twidth loading
+* check nans in output csv
+* paginate pdf files so that you dont have a humongo pdf
+* oops i never implemented regions in plotResults